|

 disorders among certain susceptible vaccine recipients in a defined

 temporal period following immunization.
-In immunizing adults, the
+In immunizing adults,

-to deadly hepatitis B virus.
+risk of exposure to deadly hepatitis B virus.

 -